Fedalto/ideas/README.md

 ## 28. [Representations are Tests](id:representations-are-tests)

-A representation dictates what you can do or how you can use it.
-A PNG file, a JSON document or C sourcecode or a HTML file.
-An interface is validated by the tests that it passes.
-What something is can be determined by the tests that it passes.
+A representation dictates what something is and what you can do with it.
+A PNG file, a JSON document, C sourcecode or a HTML file are accepted as inputs by different applications and operations.
+How do we know that that applications are interoperable and compatible?
+Representations can be inferred by the tests that they pass.
+This is similar to a type inferring programming language: we can build tests that represent high level qualities about applications and data formats.
+These are some high level examples that reason about the outputs or characteristics of programs or representations:

- * A HTTP server supports the 'HTTP Protocol'.
-A HTTP server has an interface of HTTP methods over TCP.
-This can be verified by a test suite, perhaps one based on an RFC.
+ * An sort algorithm that is stable or unstable.
- * A sort algorithm can be stable or unstable.
+ * Benchmarks to estimate space and time complexity. ([similar to cost aware computing](cost-aware-computing))
- * Compliance tests such as those for JSON parsers.
+ * A library that accepts files at different levels of compliance.

-The hard part is providing a mapping between a representation definition and the true interface.
+If programs are representations too, they could even be interchangeable.
+For example, a HTTP client can execute HTTP methods taking various body data with request headers and return response headers and data.
+The client could be implemented in many different languages but this described interface is the same regardless of the language.
+If I import the 'HTTP Client' representation and use HTTP methods, this will result in calls to the underlying HTTP library.
+This would require wrappers that wrap the real library with a generic interface.
+Alternatively I was hoping that test cases themselves help describe the interface because test cases for libraries inevitably involve calling the libraries.
+For examle Apache HttpClient and the connect library in node each have an interface to GET a page by URL which will probably be a string.
+A sufficiently structured test case may even be able to create a picture about the expected inputs, the interface and the outputs.
+This could even use mocking or stubbing libraries to 'record' calls to library functions.
+Essentially we want to map our subset of data and outputs to a real library.

 ## 29. Community Idea: API Competition